-The figures are stark (Table XXIII).
-Those who have an SSC or HSC degree cannot really hope to get a job paying much over BDT 20,000.
+The figures are stark (Table 23).
+Those who have a SSC or HSC degree cannot really hope to get a job paying much over BDT 20000.
 Further, while the difference between BA and HSC/SSC degree holders is enormous, the difference between BA and MA degree holders is also wide.
-Nearly 30 per cent of MA degree holders are able to obtain a salary level of BDT 40,000 or more compared to only 18 per cent for BA degree holders.
-For SSC graduates, this is 0 per cent and for HSC ones, this is 3.6 per cent.
+Nearly 30% of MA degree holders are able to obtain a salary level of BDT 40,000 or more compared to only 18% for BA degree holders.
+For SSC graduates, this is 0% and for HSC ones, this is 3.6%.
 As far as salary is concerned, education matters.